Benefits and Side Effects of Eating Watermelon

 Watermelon contains very good quantities of potassium.
 Three cups of watermelon contain about 560 mg of potassium.
 However, high levels of potassium in the blood can cause cardiovascular problems like irregular heartbeats and weak or absent pulse.
 High potassium levels can also affect the nervous system and motor control.
 This is all the more important for those who suffer from kidney dysfunction, as their kidneys are unable to remove the excess potassium.

 Some people may develop allergic reactions to watermelon consumption, which can result in mild to severe rashes, facial swelling, or anaphylaxis.
 Those suffering from allergy to latex, carrots, or cucumber may be more prone to watermelon allergy.

 - Viagra-like Effect on Men

-- Reducing Blood Pressure
+- Improves Heart Health and Reduces Blood Pressure

 In those with prehypertension, watermelon consumption may help lower blood pressure.
 A study conducted by Florida State University indicates that watermelon also improves arterial health and its function.
 The arginine, that is the result of citrulline conversion, gives this beneficial effect.